 Current Sales versus Comparison Sales Index Callout Dashboard Element in Tableau

-An alternative current versus comparison index callout in Tableau
+An alternative current vs comparison index callout in a Tableau dashboard

 I like what we have so far because it displays the exact numbers for the current and comparison performance and it also introduces the pre-attentive attribute of color so my stakeholders can see at a glance how they are doing across key performance indicators.
 But in the spirit of minimalism, lately I’ve been gravitating towards a slightly different look that collapses the three rows into one.